 I attended an 8 week Mindfulness-Based Stress Reduction (MBSR) course run by my local mindfulness centre.
 It consisted of eight evening classes and a “silent retreat” on a Sunday.

-Each evening session was about two and half hours and consisted of learning about the mind and how it operates and meditation practice.
+Each evening session was two and half hours and consisted of learning about the mind and meditation practice.

 The silent retreat was held in the same venue as the class (a hotel).
 It started at 10am and finished at 4pm.
-It was eye opening to how still your mind becomes after meditating for that long and it truly felt like a retreat as when I returned to everyday life that evening, it was like breaking a spell.
+It was eye opening to see how still your mind becomes after meditating and being silent for that long.
+It truly was a retreat, as when I returned to everyday life that evening, it was like breaking a spell.

 Session 1 establishing a formal practice